 A surgical facelift involves the tightening, elevation, and realignment of facial and neck skin, and in some instances the removal of excess fat deposits.
-A facelift is often performed in combination with other facial cosmetic procedures and can be performed at any time when signs of aging begin to appear.
+A facelift is often performed in combination with other facial cosmetic procedures and can be performed at any time when signs of ageing begin to appear.
 However, patients are generally in their forties or older when they elect to undergo this procedure.

 Reasons for Considering a Facelift: